machine2learn/galaina/README.md

 | Var06      | Factor03 | 25        |

 1. #### Factor Variable List
-    CSV file with 2 columns listing for each factor the associated linear combinations of variables.
+    CSV file with 2 columns listing for each factor the associated linear combinations of variables; the coefficients are the inverse of the factor loadings.
     Header is fixed and must contain the column names `Factor` and `Variable_list` (or `Factor` and `Variable_set`).

     <!-- **Example:** -->